Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

 Here, \begin{itemize} \item $\Psi_i(t)$ captures the absolute deviation between local device time and true physical time. \item $\Delta\Psi_i(t)$ quantifies the \emph{incremental distortion}, which is central to anomaly detection because it encodes whether the device clock advances faster and slower than the physical process. \end{itemize} Under nominal conditions, $\Delta\Psi_i(t) \approx 0$.
 In contrast, drift escalation, spoofing-induced offset shocks, and Y2K38 rollover events produce pronounced deviations, with epoch overflow introducing a catastrophic discontinuity of magnitude $T_0$. \paragraph*{Distorted Sampling Operator} We define a drift-aware sampling operator:

-which reflects the fact that devices sense the physical world at the correct physical time, while the \emph{timestamps associated with the recorded samples} are distorted.
+which reflects that devices sense the physical world at the correct physical time, whereas the \emph{timestamps associated with the recorded samples} are distorted.
 As a result, the dataset is indexed by the corrupted time $\tau$ rather than the true time $t$.
 From the perspective of the learning algorithm, the observed data lie on a warped temporal manifold: